Reidemeister numbers for arithmetic Borel subgroups in type A: Introduction

 It should be stressed that Theorem~\ref{thm:Lieapplication} and the previously mentioned results are `uniform' in the sense that they hold in every characteristic.
 This is in strong contrast with other results for algebraic or $S$-arithmetic groups; cf.~\cite{LitterickThomasCRgood,Tiemeyer,Bux04}, for example.

-In characteristic zero, a weaker form of Theorem~\ref{thm:Lieapplication} can be deduced from Nasybullov's work~\cite{TimurUniTri} by taking a family of nilpotent arithmetic groups.
-Requiring non-nilpotent examples and achieving~$\Ri$ in class $4$ onwards, as in our theorem, improves on Nasybullov's findings.
+Our work extends, or improves on, some established results.
+In characteristic zero, a weaker form of Theorem~\ref{thm:Lieapplication} can be deduced from Nasybullov's work~\cite{TimurUniTri} by taking a family of virtually nilpotent arithmetic groups; cf. Remark~\ref{teoremadoTimur} for more details.
+However, requiring non-virtually-nilpotent examples and achieving~$\Ri$ in dimension $n=4$ onwards, as in our theorem, improves on Nasybullov's findings.
 In positive characteristic, examples of metabelian $S$-arithmetic groups as in part~(i) of Theorem~\ref{thm:Lieapplication} were known by work of Gon\c{c}alves--Wong~\cite{DacibergWongWreath}.
-The case of arbitrarily high solubility class in positive characteristic is, to our knowledge, new.
+The cases of arbitrarily high derived length in positive characteristic and further examples shown in Section~\ref{applications} are, to our knowledge, new.

-The main technical contribution of the present paper, which yields part~(ii) of Theorem~\ref{thm:Lieapplication}, is a tool to check for property~$\Ri$ in linear groups of triangular matrices.

-To be precise, let $\mbB_n \leq \GL_n$ be the $\Z$-subscheme of (upper) triangular matrices.
-Given a (commutative, unital) ring $R$, we work concretely with the groups of $R$-points

-Additionally, we consider the projective variant $\PB_n(R)$ of $\mbB_n(R)$ obtained by modding out scalar matrices.
-Our main result is the following.